firefly-cpp/AST-Monitor/README.md

 </p>

 A Serial Peripheral Interface (SPI) protocol was dedicated for communication between the Raspberry Pi and the GPS peripheral.
-A specialized USB ANT stick was used to capture the HR signal.
+A specialized USB ANT+ stick was used to capture the HR signal.
 The screen display was connected using a modified (physically shortened) HDMI cable, while the touch feedback was implemented using physical wires.
 The computer was powered during the testing phase using the Trust's (5 VDC) power-bank.
 The AST-Monitor prototype is still a little bulky, but a more discrete solution is being searched for, including the sweat drainer of the AST.

 ## Software outline